Cycling74/rnbo.oscquery.runner/README.md

 If you want some customizations you can edit that and copy it here:
 `~/.config/rnbo/runner.json`

-### Running
+## Running

 If you haven't run jack before you probably want to set it up with `qjackctl`, you can leave that running while running the runner.

 Simply run the runner from the build directory `./bin/rnbooscquery` Then start up Max.
-The RNBO sidebar should list your host as a `Raspberry Pi Export` even if its just your PC.
+The RNBO sidebar should list your host as a `OSCQuery Runner Export`.

 ## Commands